 If you have expansion joints that seem compressed, interior or exterior foundation cracks, or a garage floor pulling away from garage wall, you may be dealing with a street creep issue.
 Alpha Foundations provides expert solutions to this problem, and we can help you repair your home.

-We provide free, no-obligation foundation repair quotes in Tallahassee, St. Augustine, Jacksonville and throughout the nearby areas in Florida and Georgia.
+We provide free, no-obligation foundation repair quotes in Tallahassee, Jacksonville, Orlando and throughout the nearby areas in Florida and Georgia.
 Call or e-mail us today to schedule an appointment!

 Street creep is a common foundation problem that's caused by the thermal expansion and contraction of concrete streets and pavement surrounding a home.

 Like many materials, concrete expands when it's hot and contracts when it's cold.
 Contractors place expansion joints in sidewalks, driveways and other exterior slabs so that temperature-induced expansion and contraction won't cause a slab to crack.

 Expansion joints divide a large expanse of concrete into individual slabs that can expand and contract independently.
 Temperature fluctuations throughout the seasons will cause these joints to widen in the colder months and narrow during hot weather.

 Problems with street creep begin to arise during the cold winter months when the widened joints become filled with materials like sand or gravel.